All destinations

 How much does it cost to travel in Cuba?

-The average budget for a backpacker in Cuba is €20-35 per day.
-This includes food, local transport, and activities.
+The average backpacker budget in Cuba is €20-35 per day, covering food, local transport, and activities.
 With hostel volunteering, accommodation and meals are free, so your daily costs drop significantly.

-What is the best time to visit Cuba?
+What is the best time to volunteer in Cuba?

 The best time to volunteer in Cuba is November to April.
-This is when the weather is most favorable and hostel demand for volunteers is highest.
+This window aligns with peak hostel demand for volunteers, when most positions open up.

 What kind of volunteer work can I do in Cuba?

 Common volunteer roles in Cuba include: Teaching, Social Media, Music projects, Community development.
-Most hostels ask for 4-5 hours of work per day in exchange for free accommodation and meals.
+Most hostels ask for 4 to 5 hours of work per day in exchange for a free bed and meals.

 Is Cuba safe for backpackers?